 Residential solar pricing in 2026 has continued the gradual decline of the past decade, with the Solar Energy Industries Association reporting national average installed costs of $2.50 to $3.50 per watt before incentives.
 The per-watt cost varies by system size (larger systems are cheaper per watt because of fixed installation overhead), state (California and Hawaii run higher, Texas and Florida run lower), and installer model (small local installers often cheaper per watt than national dealer-installer networks like Sunrun or Sunnova).

 Battery storage adds another cost layer.
 A Tesla Powerwall 3 (13.5 kWh usable) runs approximately $11,500 to $15,000 installed.
 Two stacked Powerwalls (27 kWh) run $22,000 to $28,000.
-The battery qualifies for the 30% ITC under the Department of Energy ITC rules for residential energy storage that stores energy from a renewable source.
+Battery storage no longer qualifies for the federal residential clean energy credit, which the 2025 One Big Beautiful Bill Act ended for systems installed after December 31, 2025, so the full install cost is out of pocket.
 Battery storage decisions depend on local time-of-use electricity pricing (where peak rates are 2x to 4x off-peak, batteries pay back faster) and on local grid reliability (areas with frequent outages get independent backup benefit on top of utility-bill arbitrage).

 Why HELOC beats solar-specific financing on cost